Mahin556/K8S-artifects/3-CKA-2024/Resources/Day16/readme.md

 [![Day12/40 - Kubernetes Requests and Limits](https://img.youtube.com/vi/Q-mk6EZVX_Q/sddefault.jpg)](https://youtu.be/Q-mk6EZVX_Q)

+pod ---> container ---> process(req resources)

 # Understanding Kubernetes Requests & Limits 🚀🔧

 Welcome to the Kubernetes Requests & Limits guide!
 This document complements our video explaining managing resource allocation in your Kubernetes cluster.
 Let’s explore the essentials of Requests and Limits, why they matter, and how to use them effectively.

+Request limit make sure that pod will be crash not node if pod try to get more reosurces then allocated.
 ---

 ## 🏙️ What's the Deal with Requests & Limits?